Insights & Trends CX Contact Center

 Tip to improve callback rate: Promote the callback option clearly in your IVR so customers know it’s available.

-29. Percentage of calls blocked
+30. Percentage of calls blocked

-If your percentage of calls blocked is high, it could mean that your call center doesn’t have the resources needed to handle the current call volume.
+If your call blocking rate is high, it could mean your call center doesn’t have the resources to handle the current call volume.
 Keeping this percentage low helps make your agents more accessible when customers need help.

-Tips to improve percentage of calls blocked:
+Tips to improve the percentage of calls blocked:

 • Increase line capacity or staffing during peak hours to handle higher call volumes.